06 Sep Destination Wedding Packages-What’s Included, What’s not!

 If you are considering a destination wedding at an all-inclusive resort, you have likely found a staggering number of options.
 But how do you know what’s included?
 Are the free wedding packages really free?
 What kind of things carries an extra charge?
 Here’s what you need to know!

 Free wedding packages: Most all-inclusive resorts offer a complimentary wedding package.
 But there is usually some criteria you have to meet to get it.
 Typically the bride and groom will need to stay in an upgraded room category for an average of 7 nights.
 You may also be required to fill 5 to 10 additional rooms with your guests for anywhere from 3 to 5 nights.
-Please bear in mind that free wedding packages are very basic.
+Please bear in mind that free wedding packages are very basic and do not include photography or a reception.
 Free wedding packages never include the marriage license fees.
 This will be an additional charge of $250.00 to $500.00, dependent upon the destination.

 What should we expect to pay for a wedding package?
 There are a lot of great promos available for weddings.
 If you’ve got 50 people on your guest list, you can expect to spend anywhere from $3500.00 to $20,000.00 on your wedding, dependent upon a number of factors.
 The Ultimate Memorable Moments package from Karisma Hotels is one of our favorites, as you get everything you need for 40 people for $10,000.00!
 Some hotels have great offers if you hold your wedding on a Tuesday rather than a Saturday.